-The Tasmanian Craft Fair (TCF) is the largest working demonstration of arts and crafts in Australia, held annually at the start of November in the northern town of Deloraine.
-It is also one of the biggest events in Tasmania with over twice the number of stalls at Festivale and the Taste of Tasmania combined.
+The Tasmanian Craft Fair (TCF) in the northern town of Deloraine is the largest working demonstration of arts and crafts in Australia.
+It is held annually, coinciding with the long weekend at the start of November.
+It is one of the biggest events in Tasmania, along with Festivale and Taste of Tasmania.

 Every year, visitors to the TCF are treated to fine art displays, craft stalls, gourmet food outlets, entertainment and children’s fun activities as well as working craft displays.

-The TCF hosts more than 240 artists and artisans, involves more than 400 community volunteers and attracts between 15,000 and 20,000 people from throughout Tasmania and interstate.
+The TCF has more than 200 artists, artisans, and food providers, and involves more than 400 community volunteers and attracts up to 15,000 people from throughout Tasmania and interstate.

 It is spread across numerous locations in picturesque Deloraine, which is set around the banks of the Meander River.
 With a population of over 5,000 Deloraine and district is home to people from a variety of backgrounds including traditional farming families, local businesspeople and arts and craftspeople who have settled here for a creative lifestyle.

 Begun in 1981 from a commitment to unify the traditional working farmers of the community and the new wave of arts and craftspeople calling Deloraine their home, the TCF has prospered under the careful guidance of the Rotary Club of Deloraine and is a culturally significant event that has helped shape the town to what it is today.